 Autumn season is here, with so many events again: the calendar is full with workshops and conferences again.

-One of my sessions I do this season has the title “Findability in YOUR Organization”.
+One of the sessions I am doing this season has the title “Findability in YOUR Organization”.

 - Crawl & Index